septor/pepperprintthis/README.md

 I switched gears and decided to lean into [Isotope](https://isotope.metafizzy.co/) to make things easier.
 Now things are faster.

+Oh, to explain the name; my nephews call me Pepper (I have no idea why), and this is the polite way they ask me for more crap to color.

 ## Information

 This project supports the following image formats `jpg,gif,png,jpeg,svg,webp`.
 You can add more on line 4 of `index.php`.
 This is set up so your images are in categories and/or subcategories.
 Following the following directory structure: `images/category/image.ext` or `images/category/subcategory/image.ext`.
 Everything should populate after that just fine.